 Because Black West Virginia’s commentary is nearly nonexistent in media.

 Newsrooms and media outlets across the United States have always suffered from a lack of diversity.
-In 2020, as we find ourselves at yet another boiling point in the struggle for racial justice and equality, we, Black By God, feel more compelled than ever to harness art and journalism to finally bring the stories and perspectives of Black West Virginians to the forefront.
+As we find ourselves at yet another boiling point in the struggle for racial justice and equality, we, Black By God, feel more compelled than ever to harness art and journalism to finally bring the stories and perspectives of Black West Virginians to the forefront.

-Black by God: The West Virginian is here to be a voice for Black West Virginians.
+Black by God: The West Virginian is here to be a voice in the chorus for Black West Virginians.